-Habitat Escapes Limited (HEL) the owner of Habitat Escapes (HE) arranges short term lets of properties at Lower Mill Estate as agents of the owners of the properties.
+Habitat Escapes Limited (HEL) the owner of Habitat Escapes (HE) arranges short term lets of properties at Lower Mill Estate and Silverlake as agents of the owners of the properties.
 The contract is between the owners of the property and the guest i.e. the first named person on the booking confirmation.
 Any issues arising under the contract should be addressed to HE and HE will respond on behalf of the owners.
 The contract will be entered into when HE issue the confirmation form after payment of the balance of the rent, and will be subject to all the booking conditions.
 The guest must check the confirmation form carefully.
 The Guest Directory, which is available in your property or upon request to email@example.com, also forms part of this contract.

 2.1 Deposit: A deposit of 30% of the total rent is payable to reserve specified dates to stay at the property.